psychob/arch-phpbs/README.md

 ## phpbs
 ### PHP Building system for all PHP versions packages from 5.3 to 8.4

+**Note:** Apache and LiteSpeed SAPI modules have been removed.
+This build system now only produces CLI, CGI, FPM, embed, and phpdbg packages.

 #### How to install it?
 ```
 git clone https://github.com/lamskoy/arch-phpbs.git